uberto/pandagame/README.md

 - You can still move left and right while climbing
 - Platforms won't block your movement while climbing bamboo

+### Scrolling Levels
+- Each level extends beyond the visible screen
+- The camera will automatically follow your panda as you move
+- Explore the entire level to find all caged animals
+- The screen smoothly scrolls horizontally and vertically as you move
+- Each level is an island surrounded by ocean - you can't fall off the edges!
+- Beach edges and palm trees mark the boundaries of the island

 ## Troubleshooting
 If you encounter issues with Python paths or environment variables, try: